SSanjayRamasamy/verilog-practice/1_Basic_Logic_Gates/NOR_gate/README.md

 It is the complement of the OR gate, i.e., the output becomes 1 only when all the inputs are 0.
 In all other input combinations, the output remains 0.

-In this project, the NOR gate is implemented in Verilog HDL using gate level modeling
+In this project, the 2-input NOR gate is implemented in Verilog HDL using gate level modeling.

 ## Simulation
 ![Simulation](simulation/simulation.png)